bangzx/discord-auto-chat/README.md

 *Paste in your url bar when open discord desktop browser word javascript may removed by browser , you can type it manual. or you can create bookmark and paste this js inject to url bookmark, and click when open discord web*
-## JIKA BINGUNG TANYA DI GRUP AIRDROP FETCH TUTOR COPAS TOKEN AUTH DC
+## 👉 JIKA BINGUNG TANYA DI GRUP AIRDROP FETCH CARA DAPATKAN TOKEN AUTH DC

 ## CHANNEL TELEGRAM JOIN HERE
 [KLIK DISINI AIRDROP FETCH](https://t.me/airdropfetchofficial)